 1. The tool needs availability of the Change Management license for your Oracle database.
 The price depends on your Oracle Database license, but it is quite high if you need to compare only a couple of schemas using the free SQL Developer.

 2. There is no possibility to compare several schemas at once.

 3. There are no comparison options as such so you cannot tune comparison process.

 4. There is only the number of differences displayed in the provided Diff Report, but they cannot be viewed in the side-by-side DDL Diff.
 Also, Diff Report provides an Update script only for the single object selected in the grid and does not allow viewing the generated update script for several objects.

 5. There is no Synchronization wizard with options for tuning synchronization process.

 As we see, there is quite a lot of requirements the tool doesn’t answer, isn’t there?
 We did our best to correct all these shortcomings in our tool for schema comparison.

 dbForge Schema Compare for Oracle

 Let’s run the dbForge Schema Compare for Oracle — Oracle SQL Developer alternative, and press New Schema Comparison on Start Page.
-After this we should create connections for source and target (this is impossible in Oracle SQL Developer).
+After this, we should create connections for source and target (this is impossible in Oracle SQL Developer).
 Schemas with identical names will be mapped automatically.
-Schemas also can be mapped manually, and several schemas can be included into comparison.
+Schemas also can be mapped manually, and several schemas can be included in comparison.

 On the next two pages you can accurately tune the comparison process with the help of options and select the needed types for comparison of their DDL: Tables, Views, Packages, Procedures, Functions, Triggers, Array Types, Object Types, Table Types, Sequences, Materialized Views, Materialized View Logs, Synonyms, Database Links, XML Schemas.
 Unlike in Oracle SQL Developer, the Compare button is available on the first page of the wizard.